Self-care is a word that we often hear but it can look different for each of us.

 I’ve found that movement brings momentum to my life.

-Sometimes it’s REALLY hard for me to start or designate the time to do something that I need to do.
+Sometimes it’s REALLY hard for me to start or designate time to move my body.

-When I do finally make the time and start, I find that it’s easier to also add a few more things to the list once I’m already moving.
+When I finally make the time to start, I find it’s easier to also add a few more things to the list once I’m already moving.

 Starting can be the hardest part.